aws-samples/landing-zone-accelerator-on-aws-for-healthcare/config/service-control-policies/Readme.md

 baseline-guardrails-hipaa.json file contains the Service Control Policies (SCPs) that can be deployed while building HIPAA eligible environments.

-HIPAA Eligible Services are last updated on December 8, 2024.
+HIPAA Eligible Services are last updated on February 7, 2025.

 Here are some statistics about the SCPs: